RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-And it looks like this:
+And it looks something like this:
 ‘The proponent should behave in accordance with the means of valid knowledge and reasoning.
 As for the opponent, he should show his (the proponent's) inconsistency, which can be any among failing at meeting the proposition, which indicates a misapprehension in understanding the nature of the parts of a debate, etc.
-If that is demonstated, defeat of the first should be announced.
+If that is demonstrated, defeat of the first should be accepted.
 Otherwise, just of the second.
-And the opposite applies as regards the victor: the position which agrees with the means of valid knowledge should be considered true.’
+And the opposite applies as regards the victor.
+The position which agrees with the means of valid knowledge should be considered true.’

 #### ŚM Commentary